What is a Scuba Dive Computer?

 Before the age of dive computers it was necessary to use dive tables to figure out how long you can stay under water and how many stops you had to make when coming up to avoid risking decompression sickness.
 You also needed a depth gauge to measure your depth and a dive watch to know how long your dive was so far.

 All these tasks are performed nowadays by using a dive computer.
 It replaces all three former instruments and combines them into one handy item that you can wear on your wrist or you can use a console mounted model.
 It is worth to mention though that you should still use your dive tables to plan your dives.
-A dive computer can only provide you with real-time data but will not necessarily help you with planning a dive.
+A scuba diving computer can only provide you with real-time data but will not necessarily help you with planning a dive.

 Why Use a Personal Scuba Computer?

 Diving causes Nitrogen to dissolve in your bloodstream.
 The longer and deeper the dive, the higher the concentration of Nitrogen in the blood.
 This in turn requires a slower rate for ascending and longer decompression periods.
 If the ascend happens to quickly and without any safety stops then the Nitrogen builds bubbles in your bloodstream and tissue which expand when you come up.
 This is the cause of decompression sickness which can be painful in the best case and fatal in the worst case.

 This is similar to when you take a bottle of carbonated soda and you shake the bottle.
 When you open the cap the sudden reduction in pressure causes the foaming of the soda when the carbonation is released.
 In principle it works similar when you come up too fast from a dive that requires a decompression stop during the ascend.
 It certainly happens more slowly and less explosive.
 The concentrated Nitrogen bubbles and needs to escape somehow which in the worst case will end fatally.